-As of the date of this MD&A, subject to the terms of the Equity Incentive Plan, (a) options to purchase up to 1,283,652 common shares are outstanding and options to purchase up to 5,843,679 common shares are available for grant and (b) up to 1,434,009 common shares may be issued pursuant to outstanding DSUs and 5,693,322 common shares are available for grant pursuant to other non-option based forms of equity incentive awards.
+As of the date of this MD&A, subject to the terms of the Equity Incentive Plan, (a) options to purchase up to 843,652 common shares are outstanding and options to purchase up to 6,340,351 common shares are available for grant and (b) up to 5,532,633 common shares may be issued pursuant to outstanding DSUs and 1,027,973 common shares are available for grant pursuant to other non-option based forms of equity incentive awards.

-As of the date of this MD&A, the Company has outstanding warrants to purchase up to 12,005,740 common shares, exercisable at C\$1.50 per common share until May 19, 2024.
+As of the date of this MD&A, the Company has no outstanding warrants to purchase common shares.